-Comparison.
-The thief of joy, gratitude and self-acceptance.
+Comparison is the thief of joy and self-acceptance.

 Often times, we compare our personality, position, profession, possessions, popularity, power and performance to that of those around us.
 We compare our appearance/bodies, families, spouses, children, talents, gifts and socioeconomic status too.
 And oftentimes we find ourselves stuck in disappointment and discouragement when we compare our successes and achievements (or lack thereof) to the highlight reels and success stories of those we see and follow on social media.